jfriend26/johns-lake/readme.md

 - As a user you can scroll and see gallery.
 - As a user you can get in contact.

-Here is my mock up click here.()

 # Features

 - Eye catching page very simple.
 - Gallery nice on the eye.
-- Contact for peole to use.
+- Contact for people to use.

 # Tech used

 - HTML 5

 * Css 3

 * Bootstrap 4 cdn

 - Font Awesome cdn